-The official address for the Rogers Centre is 1 Blue Jays Way.
+The official address for the Rogers Centre is 1 Blue Jays Way, which is the street outside the left field corner, which flows into Peter Street.
 At 99 Blue Jays Way is Wayne Gretzky’s Restaurant.
 But since he betrayed his former fellow players and sided with his current fellow owners in the 2004-05 NHL lockout, I consider him a traitor to the game of hockey, and I will not set foot in his establishment, and I would advise you to avoid it as well.

 I would also advise avoiding Jack Astor’s, a smart-alecky-named chain of Canadian restaurants that includes one at 144 Front Street West, about halfway between Union Station and the Rogers Centre.
 I ate there the last time I was in Toronto, and the food and service would be mediocre at half the price.
 They have only one location in the U.S. -- not surprisingly, in nearby Buffalo, at the Walden Galleria east of downtown.

 There’s the Canadian Bar & Grill, at the Hyatt Regency at 370 King Street West, 4 blocks from Rogers Centre.
 It features what it calls “traditional Canadian cuisine.”
 This includes wild game, as well as regional items like poutine and Newfoundland clam chowder.
 (Apparently, the word “chowder” came from the Newfies, and theirs is closer to New England’s than to the tomato-based abomination known as Manhattan clam chowder.
 Clam chowder is one of the few things New England does better, a lot better, than New York.)